abhinavakm/Marketing-and-Retail-Analytics/README.md

 4. Which marketing strategies deliver the best ROI?
 5. What are the key performance indicators we should track?
 ## Tools and Technologies
-Python(Pandas,Numpy,Scipy,Scikit-learn, Matplotlib,Seaborn,Plotly)
+1.Python(Pandas,Numpy,Scipy,Scikit-learn, Matplotlib,Seaborn,Plotly)
-PowerBI(Dashboard)
+2.PowerBI(Dashboard)
-Jupyter Notebook
+3.Jupyter Notebook
-Github(Version control)
+4.Github(Version control)
 ## Exploratory Data Analysis
 1. Electronics is the top category, generating 30.4% of total revenue